haxsaw/hikaru/README.rst

 From Python
 ~~~~~~~~~~~

-hikaru uses type-annotated Python dataclasses to represent each of the
+Hikaru uses type-annotated Python dataclasses to represent each of the
 kinds of objects defined in the Kubernetes API, so when used with and
-IDE that understands Python type annotations, hikaru enables the IDE to
+IDE that understands Python type annotations, Hikaru enables the IDE to
 provide the user direct assistance as to what parameters are available,
 what types each parameter must be, and which are optional.
 Assembled
-hikaru object can be rendered into YAML that can be processed by regular
+Hikaru object can be rendered into YAML that can be processed by regular
 Kubernetes tools.

 From YAML
 ~~~~~~~~~

-But you don’t have to start with authoring Python: you can use hikaru to parse Kubernetes YAML into these same Python objects, at which point you can inspect the created objects, modify them and re-generate new YAML, or even have hikaru emit Python source code that will re- create the same structure but from the Python interface.
+But you don’t have to start with authoring Python: you can use Hikaru to parse Kubernetes YAML into these same Python objects, at which point you can inspect the created objects, modify them and re-generate new YAML, or even have Hikaru emit Python source code that will re- create the same structure but from the Python interface.

 To YAML, Python, or JSON
 ~~~~~~~~~~~~~~~~~~~~~~~~

-hikaru can output a Python Kubernetes object as Python source code,
+Hikaru can output a Python Kubernetes object as Python source code,
 YAML, or JSON (going from JSON to the other two is coming), allowing you
 to shift easily between representational formats for various purposes.

 Alternative to templating for customisation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using hikaru, you can assemble Kubernetes objects using previously defined library objects in Python, craft replacements procedurally, or even tweak the values of an existing object and turn it back into YAML.
+Using Hikaru, you can assemble Kubernetes objects using previously defined library objects in Python, craft replacements procedurally, or even tweak the values of an existing object and turn it back into YAML.

 API Coverage
 ~~~~~~~~~~~~

-Currently, hikaru supports all objects in the OpenAPI swagger spec for
+Currently, Hikaru supports all objects in the OpenAPI swagger spec for
 the Kubernetes API except those in the ‘apiextensions’ group.
 There are
 recusively defined objects in that group which can neither be
 topologically sorted or represented by Python dataclasses, so an